www.xbdev.net

 Simple 2-dimensoinal SDF fragment shader - if sdf sphere function returns a negative value, then it's inside the sphere and we draw it red - otherwise blue.

-fn sdfSpheretestPoint:vec3<f32>, spherePos:vec3<f32>, sphereRadius:f32) -> f32 {
+fn sdfSphere( testPoint:vec3<f32>, spherePos:vec3<f32>, sphereRadius:f32) -> f32 {

-length(spherePos testPoint) - sphereRadius;
+return length(spherePos - testPoint) - sphereRadius;

 }